 I’ve tested this both with ground beef and spicy Italian sausage.
-Both are delicious!
-If you’re sensitive to spice, but still want to use sausage, use a sweet Italian sausage instead.
+Each version is delicious!
+If you’re sensitive to spice but still want to use sausage, try sweet Italian sausage instead.
+(Yes, things like ground chicken, turkey, or pork are also fine.)

-Homemade chicken broth is amazing, but if using store-bought, use low-sodium to control the salt.
+Homemade chicken broth will provide the best flavor, but if using store-bought, use low-sodium to control the salt.

 Make It A Complete Meal

 Just like with a classic lasagna, this pasta soup is best enjoyed with cheesy garlic bread or crusty baguette.
-The last time I made this soup, I served it with thick slices of my cheesy braided pesto loaf and the pesto really took it over the top!
+The last time I made this soup, I served it with thick slices of my cheesy braided pesto loaf, which really took it over the top!

-Total and complete comfort food with less than half the effort.
+Total and complete comfort food with less than half the effort of a big, homemade lasagna.
 Yes, please!
-I can’t wait for you to try this easy Lasagna Soup recipe.
+I can’t wait for you to try this one!
 Don’t forget to let us know what you think by leaving a review and ⭐️⭐️⭐️⭐️⭐️ rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
 We love seeing what you’re up to in the kitchen!